Charlie Hunnam

 Charlie Hunnam as a child

-The actor grew up in a rough neighborhood where disputes were settled with fists.
-This constant edge toughened him up, and as an adult, Charlie would draw on those hard-earned survival skills for his "tough guy" roles.
-He still looks back on his school years as basically survival training.
+The actor grew up in a neighborhood where disputes were settled with fists.
+The constant threat of danger toughened up the future actor, and in his adult life, Charlie has always drawn on his youthful experiences to play "tough guy" roles.
+He still remembers his school years as lessons in survival.

-Charlie is the second child in his family; he has an older brother, William "Billy".
-When Hunnam turned 12, his mother remarried, and the family relocated to the village of Melmerby in Cumbria, England.
-In her second marriage, Jane gave birth to two more sons, Oliver and Christian.
+Charlie is the second child in the family; the actor has an older brother, William "Billy."
+When Hunnam was 12, his mother remarried, and the family moved to the village of Melmerby in Cumbria, England.
+In her second marriage, Jane gave Charlie two more brothers – Oliver and Christian.

 Young Charlie Hunnam